 The only proper scientific approach is to hypothesize that there is an undiscovered principle that explains life and information.

-If someone can solve this, not only will they have solved the design problem in biology, they will likely have discovered true AI and made one of the greatest discoveries of the last 500 years.
+If someone can solve this, not only will they have solved the design problem in biology, they will likely have discovered the first true AI and made one of the greatest discoveries of the last 500 years.

 May the best man or woman win.